 - Supports Bluetooth/USB connection and related operations for Tersus receivers. - Powerful data management makes survey data management more convenient.
-Easy for data editing and import / export of several types of formats. - Convenient to set up a base station or a rover, and supports setting to transmit and receive differential data through the radio, receiver network or PDA network. - Optimized survey and stakeout, supports GNSS Linework, more functions, and more simple operation. - Built-in a variety of ellipsoids, projections and various national coordinate systems.
+Easy for data editing and import / export of several types of formats. - Convenient to set up a base station or a rover, and supports setting to transmit and receive differential data through the radio, receiver network or PDA network. - Optimized survey and stakeout, supports GNSS Linework and road stakeout, more functions, and more simple operation. - Built-in a variety of ellipsoids and projections, various languages and national coordinate systems.
 Supports user-defined coordinate system which is more adaptable. - Provide tools for indirect measurement for easier work. - Supports new release detection and online upgrades.